(CNN) — Beads! Beads! Beads! It's all anyone ever thinks about when it comes to Mardi Gras.

 But it's not just beads that get flung during parades for Carnival, which culminates on Fat Tuesday -- February 13, 2018 -- in New Orleans and its sister destinations along the Gulf Coast.
 The sparkly strands stand among a plethora of so-called "throws" that fly through the skies as dozens of parade organizations, known as krewes, take to the streets in an annual demonstration of generosity that unfolds between Epiphany and Ash Wednesday.

-There are sunglasses with toilet-seat flip lenses, plush spears and pillows adored with images of iconic floats.
+There are sunglasses with toilet-seat flip lenses, plush spears and pillows adorned with images of iconic floats.
 Plus swords glistening in LED splendor, horns that emit ear-piercing wails and enough plastic cups to hold every cocktail in the book.
 And of course, the glitter-speckled coconuts and hand-adorned high heels that are so prized they become mantle pieces long after the last costumes get packed away for Lent.

 Tiny plastic toilets frothing with sugar